 Picture Perfect adds up the amounts of debits and credits, confident that the totals will balance.

-5. Analyze the worksheet.
+Analyze the Worksheet

-This step identifies errors and anomalies that may have occurred up until this point by lining up debits and credits from various accounts in a single spreadsheet.
+This step identifies errors and anomalies that may occur up until this point by lining up debits and credits from various accounts in a single spreadsheet.
 If the numbers don’t balance, a bookkeeper or accountant will need to review the transaction data entered into the journal and adjust entries accordingly.

-Picture Perfect’s bookkeeper pours himself a coffee, puts on his reading glasses and gets to work.
+Picture Perfect’s bookkeeper pours himself a coffee, puts on his reading glasses, and gets to work.
 He compares the balance of debits to credit and is surprised to find a $100 discrepancy.

 It doesn’t take long before Picture Perfect’s bookkeeper discovers the mistake: The $350 frame sale was mistakenly entered as $250.
 He creates an adjusting journal entry for $100 to correct the error.